Tai Om: History

 At the time of the 1911 census, the population of Tai Om was 162.
 The number of males was 74.

 Conservation

 The Tai Om Feng Shui Woodland, covering an area of 2.7 hectares, was designated as a Site of Special Scientific Interest in 2005.
+It is located on a knoll behind the village.
+A part of it was converted into orchards in the 1940s.

+Luk Tak Study Hall, built in the 1930s, has been listed as a Grade III historic building.

+Tai Om Old Brick Kiln has been listed as a Site of Archaeological Interest.